-§15-10-225 Filing of Documents
+§§ 15-10-225 Filing of Documents

-Documents filed in support of, or in opposition to, CRM permit applications shall conform to the following standards.
+Documents filed in support of, or in opposition to, CRM permit applications shall conform to the following standards-:

 - (a) Form and Size.
-Pleadings and briefs shall be bound by staple in the upper left-hand corner or spiral binding and shall be typewritten upon white paper eight-and-a-half by eleven inches (8^{1/2}" x 11") in size.
+Pleadings and briefs shall be bound by staple in the upper left hand corner or spiral binding and shall be typewritten upon white paper eight-and-a-half by eleven inches (8^{1/2}" x 11") in size.
 Tables, maps, charts, exhibits or appendices, if larger, shall be folded to that size where practicable.
-Text must be double-spaced, except that footnotes and quotations in excess of a few lines may be single-spaced.
+Text shall appear on one side of the paper and shall be double-spaced, except that footnotes and quotations in excess of a few lines may be single-spaced.
 Pages shall be numbered and if submission exceeds ten pages, a paginated "table of contents" shall be included.
-Submission of digital copies of such materials is encouraged. - (b) Title and Number.
+Submission of Digital digital submission copies of such materials is encouraged preferred preferred encouraged. - (b) Title and Number.
 Petitions, pleadings, briefs, and other documents shall show the title and number of the proceeding and the name and address of the party or its attorney. - (c) Content and review policies.
-Permit applications must contain a sufficient level of detail to support review of potential environmental effects to terrestrial, coastal, and marine resources as well as review of effects of proposed avoidance, minimization, and mitigation activities. - (i) Full review of environmental effects.
-To support full review of a proposed action, all applications must provide a full "application form" as well as any and all attachments required by the DCRM Office, described in § 15-10-206.
+Permit applications must contain a sufficient level of detail to support review of potential environmental effects to terrestrial, coastal, and marine resources as well as review of effects of proposed avoidance, minimization, and mitigation activities.

+(i) Full review of environmental effects.
+To support full review of a proposed action, all applications must provide a full "application form" as well as any and all attachments required by the CRM Office, described in § 15-10-205 and 206.
 Environmental effects of proposed actions must be considered together if the actions are functionally or economically related to other actions.